Traditional Raised Panel Doors

 Raised panel doors offer the perfect blend of traditional styling and affordability.
 These doors can be customized with a different edge, framing bead, and panel profiles, which allows you have nearly unlimited design flexibility.
 From highly ornate to simple and understated, the Traditional Raised Panel door series has something for everyone.

-Flat Panel, Slab & Louvered Doors
+Flat (Plywood) Panel, Slab, Batten, & Louvered Doors

 Some of the most economical doors we offer are in this series.
 Featuring plywood panels and time tested mortise and tenon construction, these doors will last a lifetime.
 This collection also features a selection of one and 3 piece doors and even Louvered doors for those seeking a truly contemporary or unique look.

 Like their less expensive cousin, the flat panel mitered door, Raise Panel Mitered doors offer highly detailed designs that hold glaze well and really stand out in any kitchen.
 These doors allow the use of a profiled, solid wood raised center panel to achieve even more detail and elegance.
 However, a flat solid wood center panel is also an option.

 Mitered doors offer a level of design not achievable with traditional mortise and tenon joinery because only a mitered door allows the detailed framing profile to continue around the door, much like an ornate picture frame.
 Generally, mitered doors are a jump in price over simple raised panel doors; however, these doors remain budget-friendly by using a flat plywood center panel.

 Applied Molding Doors

 Ah, French Country!
 With detailed moldings applied to the door face, these doors exhibit depth and detail not available in any other type of design.
 Any of these doors are ideal when coupled with glazing as the rich, deep profiling captures the glaze and creates relief in your kitchen.
 Applied molding doors excel at breaking up the predictable lines associated with traditional kitchen design.